USA Cycling Event & Calendar Bid Process

 Junior Development Race Series

-Our goals for the Road Development Race Series is to continue to grow the racing opportunities for juniors and espoirs (U23 riders) by developing long-term partnerships with race directors who will create safe and fun events, while consequently improving the quantity and quality of road racing opportunities for young riders in the United States.
+Our goals for the Road Development Race Series are to continue to grow the racing opportunities for juniors and espoirs (U23 riders) by developing long-term partnerships with race directors who will create safe and fun events, while consequently improving the quantity and quality of road racing opportunities for young riders in the United States.

-State and Regional Events
+State and Regional Mountain Bike Calendars

 The purpose of the USA Cycling Mountain Bike State and Regional Championship is to recognize the best mountain bike racers in each state and region.
 Through the USA Cycling MTB State and Regional Championships, riders will be eligible for state and regional titles and medals, along with being able to qualify and compete at the USA Cycling MTB National Championships.